Henry Baldwin Harrison: Career

 Harrison ran for office as a Whig, and in 1854, he won a seat in the Connecticut Senate (4th District).
 Active in the Whig Party, and author of the Personal Liberty Bill, he was instrumental in bringing about the nullification of the Fugitive Slave Law.
 During the years from 1855 to 1856, he was one of the men who organized the Republican Party in Connecticut.
 He lost a bid for Lieutenant Governor of Connecticut in 1857, and for Governor of Connecticut in 1874, but he returned to the Connecticut House of Representatives in 1865, 1873, and 1883; during his last term, he was Speaker of the House.

-Harrison was elected governor in 1884, and from 1885-1887, Harrison served as Governor of Connecticut.
+Harrison was elected governor in 1884, and from 1885 to 1887, Harrison served as Governor of Connecticut.
 His contributions included initiatives on prohibition and abolition of slavery.
 Issues of great concern to him were education and workers' rights.
 He served in the Legislature at the time of the Industrial Revolution and witnessed the growing problems caused by industrialization.
 As Governor, he created the state Bureau of Labor Statistics, and he pushed for compulsory education to the age of 16 for Connecticut's children.

 Death and legacy

-Harrison died in New Haven on October 29, 1901 and is interred at Grove Street Cemetery in New Haven.
+Harrison died in New Haven on October 29, 1901, and is interred at Grove Street Cemetery in New Haven.
 Harrison gave a moving eulogy at the funeral of his cousin, also a Governor of the State of Connecticut, Roger Sherman Baldwin.
 Harrison said, "It has been well said that Governor Baldwin was a great lawyer.
 He was an upright, a just, a conscientious and honorable man.
 Governor Baldwin was a true son of Connecticut.
 His memory deserves all honors from Connecticut, and from every one of her children."